treeverse/lakeFS/docs/howto/import.md

 </div>

-### Limitations to importing data
+### Limitations

-Importing is only possible from the object storage service in which your installation stores its data.
+1. Importing is only possible from the object storage service in which your installation stores its data.
 For example, if lakeFS is configured to use S3, you cannot import data from Azure.

-Import is available for S3, GCP, Azure and the local storage adapters.
+2. Import is available for S3, GCP and Azure.

-Although created by lakeFS, import branches behave like any other branch:
-Authorization policies, CI/CD triggering, branch protection rules and all other lakeFS concepts apply to them as well.
-{: .note }

-#### Importing from local storage

-For security reasons you need to enable import for the local storage adapter by setting `blockstore.local.import_enabled` and specifying the allowed import paths `blockstore.local.allowed_external_prefixes` described in the [configuration](../reference/configuration.md).
+3. For security reasons, if you are lakeFS on top of your local disk, you need to enable the import feature explicitly.
+   To do so, set the `blockstore.local.import_enabled` to `true` and specify the allowed import paths in `blockstore.local.allowed_external_prefixes` (see [configuration reference](../reference/configuration.md)).
    Since there are some differences between object-stores and file-systems in the way directories/prefixes are treated, local import is allowed only for directories.

 ### Working with imported data